Touhou Project: Print media

 The Lotus Eaters, Drunk and Sober is a manga series written by ZUN and illustrated by Mizutaki (水炊き).
 It began serialization in Kadokawa Shoten's monthly Comp Ace magazine on November 26, 2019.
-The story follows Miyoi Okunoda, the poster girl of the Geidontei pub in the village, and her various interactions with humans and youkai.
+The story follows Miyoi Okunoda, the poster girl of the Geidontei pub in the village, and her various interactions with humans and yōkai.
 The manga is published digitally in English on Kadokawa's BookWalker website.